Ircama/freetz-ng/docs/TESTING_WORKFLOW.md

-# Freetz-NG Testing Workflows Guide
+# Freetz-NG Build Guide

+This document provides guidance for building the complete Freetz-NG framework as well as single packages.

 Freetz-NG provides a comprehensive testing framework that combines local development capabilities with automated validation across multiple platforms.
-Understanding both approaches is crucial for effective package and firmware development.
+Understanding both approaches is crucial for effective package and firmware build, testing and development.

 ## Overview

-When developing packages or modifying firmware configurations, you'll first work directly on your development machine.
+When building the firmware, testing the build procedure, developing packages or modifying configurations, you'll first work directly on your development machine.
 This local testing phase allows you to compile packages, build firmware images, and test them on devices you physically own.
-It's the foundation of the development process, where you can quickly iterate, debug issues, and verify that your changes work as expected.
+It's the foundation of the test and development process, where you can quickly iterate, debug issues, and verify that your changes work as expected.
 Local testing gives you full control over the build environment and immediate access to debugging tools.

 While local testing ensures your changes work on your specific setup, Freetz-NG's ecosystem spans approximately tens of different device models, each with unique hardware characteristics, firmware versions, and toolchain requirements.
 To ensure compatibility across this diverse ecosystem, Freetz-NG uses GitHub Actions workflows that automatically test your changes across all supported platforms.
 This automated testing catches platform-specific issues that might not appear in your local environment and provides confidence that your modifications work consistently across the entire Freetz-NG user base.